Axway/amplify-central/content/en/docs/manage_compliance/_index.md

 ## Grading results

-In the Service Registry of the WebUI, there are columns with the Compliance Grading of each API.
-Hover over the grading letter to view the counts.
+In the Service Registry, two columns visualize the Compliance Grading of each API.
+The first one shows the grade from a security perspective, the second one visualized the design compliance level.
+Hover over the grading letter to see the summary of the analysis that resulted in the current grading.
 A circular spinner will be displayed in either grading column when the API is queued for Design or Security Compliance Validation.
-A "N/A" will be displayed in either grading column if the API is not one of the supported API types.
+A “N/A” will be displayed in either grading column if the API is not one of the supported API types.
 A red icon will be display in either the grading column if the API specification file is missing a required value.

 ![Error results](/Images/compliance/error_results.png)